-Researchers have recently highlighted the importance of civic engagement in the larger political and social culture in promoting democratic processes and economic development (Fukuyama, 1995; Putnam, 1993,1995a,b).
-They argue that an active participatory culture characterized by extensive interlocking civic associations among peers leads to social trust and trust, in turn, makes it easier for people to collaborate to accomplish common goals.
-Others have applied this concept to business organizations and have found that firms characterized by extensive interpersonal interaction and trusting relationships operate more effectively (Katzenbach and Smith, 1993; Lawler, 1992; Nadler, Gerstein, and Shaw, 1992).
-This notion of "social capital"--defined by Putnam as the "norms, networks, and trust" existing among citizens and/or some other defined group--is increasingly viewed as an asset that is critical to the well-being and viability of communities and organizational life.
-Putnam's description and analysis of an apparent decline in America's social capital, captured in his metaphor "bowling alone," has resonated with policy makers and pundits (Morin et al., 1996).
+Researchers have recently highlighted the importance of civic engagement in the larger political and social culture in promoting democratic processes and economic development (Fukuyama, 1995; Putnam, 1993, 1995a, 1995b).
+They argued that an active participatory culture characterized by extensive interlocking civic associations among peers leads to social trust, and trust, in turn, makes it easier for people to collaborate to accomplish common goals.
+Others have applied this concept to business organizations and have found that firms characterized by extensive interpersonal interaction and trusting relationships operate more effectively (Katzenbach & Smith, 1993; Lawler, 1992; Nadler, Gerstein, & Shaw, 1992).
+This notion of social capital-defined by Putnam (1993) as the "trust, norms, and networks" (p.
+167) existing among citizens or some other defined group-is increasingly viewed as an asset that is critical to the well-being and viability of communities and organizational life.
+Putnam's description and analysis of an apparent decline in America's social capital, captured in his metaphor "bowling alone," has resonated with policymakers and pundits (Morin et al., 1996).